kurays015/kurays015/README.md

 ### Hi there!
 My name is Christ and I'm from the Philippines

-I am a self-taught, passionate, and aspiring Frontend Developer who enjoy building things.
+I am a self-taught, passionate, and dedicated Frontend Developer who enjoy building things.

 I love to learn new things and am continually inspired to explore and learn more within the vast and ever-evolving world of technology
 <br>